beercss/beercss/CONTRIBUTING.md

-# Beercss Contributing Guide
+# Beer CSS Contributing Guide

 Hi!
-We are really excited that you are interested in contributing to Beercss!
+We are really excited that you are interested in contributing to Beer CSS!
 Before submitting your contribution, please make sure to take a moment and read through the following guidelines:

 - [Issue Reporting Guidelines](#issue-reporting-guidelines)
 - [Pull Request Guidelines](#pull-request-guidelines)